April 8, 2026

 A Complete Guide to Employee Journey Mapping

-To combat these changes, employers must be more strategic about recruiting, onboarding, and retaining employees.
-Employee journey mapping helps employers be intentional about how they interact with employees while working to meet everyone’s needs.
+Employee journey mapping is one of the easiest ways employers can infuse that strategy into every stage of the employee lifecycle and be intentional about how they interact with employees while working to meet everyone’s needs.

 There are several benefits to employee journey mapping.
-One benefit is that employers can reduce high employee burnout rates by proactively considering employee needs.
+Done thoughtfully, it brings structure to every stage and creates a consistent, equitable experience for each team member.
+One benefit is that employers canreduce high employee burnout rates by proactively considering employee needs.
 This means recognizing and anticipating employee needs rather than waiting for employees to tell them when they feel stressed, overwhelmed, under-compensated, or under-trained.

 And with nearly two-thirds of employees currently giving more consideration to their mental health — and expecting employers to do the same — employee journey mapping can pave the road for positive interactions with employees around these and other challenges.